nickssilver/ProjectManagementAPIB/README.md

 ## License

-This project is licensed under the 'Optimum Computer Systems'.
+This project is licensed under the ``Optimum Computer Systems``.
 Use of this project outside or elsewhere is prohibited unless with our consent.

 ---